 Set up a Queue in Slack

-To create a queue, you first need to create a triage channel in Slack.
+To create a queue, you first need to create an agent channel (formerly triage channel) in Slack.

 - Naming conventions for triage channels are helpful — consider using something similar across all triage channels, like "[Team Name] - Triage"

 - A Triage Channel should always be private - membership of the channel in Slack is how Halp determines who is an Agent